No More Big Bets

 “We have this amazing idea.
 We’re going to apply the model of Tinder to… the jobs market!
 Tinder for Jobs, it’s a slam dunk!”

-It was 2018, and I was pitched a new job.
-The product pitch was clear: we’re going to build tinder for jobs.
-It made sense, the company was already a leader in the jobs space, and this would give it another big boost by attempting to reach passive job seekers — people not actively looking for jobs, but… given the right opportunity wouldn’t refuse it.
+It’s 2018, and I’m being pitched a new job.
+The product pitch is clear: we’re going to revolutionize the job market tinder-style.
+It makes sense, the company is already a leader in the jobs space, and this would give it another big boost by attempting to reach passive job seekers — people not actively looking for jobs, but given the right opportunity, wouldn’t refuse one.

 A golden idea, right?

-However, there was some internal pushback in the company.
-Decision makers were not yet on board to make a big bet like this.
+However, there is some internal pushback in the company.
+Decision makers are not yet on board to make a big bet like this.

 “We’re not convinced this is going to work.
 There are too many assumptions you’re making.
 Let’s go lean on this one.”

-Either way, I swiped right on the idea, and joined to company.
 This started my journey applying the lean product approach to developing a product.
-A technique that has wider applications than just full products, it can be applied to features as well.
+A technique that has wider applications than just full products and start-ups, it can be applied to features as well.
 And probably should be.

 Next!